-Every resume should include your contact information, describe your professional experience, outline your education and highlight your skills.
-Here are some do's and don'ts to consider when writing your resume:
+Here are eight do's and don'ts to consider when writing your resume:

 1. Relevant experience

-Do: List your specific experience, skills and accomplishments that are directly or closely related to the job you’re applying for.
-Include previous positions that had similar or related responsibilities or those that allowed you to practice relevant skills.
+Do: List your specific experience, skills and accomplishments that are directly or closely related to the job you want to secure.
+Include previous positions that had similar responsibilities or positions that allowed you to practice relevant skills.
 If you took professional courses or earned any certifications, you may include them and indicate their expiration dates to show that they're still valid.

 3. Personal information

-Don't: Include information irrelevant to the job search or is not specifically requested by the employer.
-Some positions, typically in countries other than the U.S., may request a headshot.
+Don't: Refrain from including information that's irrelevant to the job search.
+You may also omit information that the employer doesn't specifically request.
 Family details, such as marital status and number of children are not often required, though an employer may request that information during the initial hiring process and onboarding.

 4. Job listings and qualification standards

 Do: Apply to jobs that have requirements you can fulfill, and reflect these requirements on your resume.
-You can seek positions that require additional training if you're open to learning new skills.
+You can seek positions that require additional training if you're willing to learn new skills.
 Consider using job descriptions like a checklist.
 Compare it to your qualifications and see how closely you match the job's requirements.

 Don't: Avoid applying for jobs that have requirements you don't meet.
 Don't exaggerate details on your resume so that you can appear qualified for a position that's outside of your skill set.
 Some employers may train the right candidate and often mention that in their listing.
 When reviewing job listings, confirm you have the minimum level of education, training and skills listed.

 Do: Use simple and direct statements with easy-to-understand terms when describing your experience and skills.
-You can try statements like, “Collaborated with a team of designers to create targeted advertisements” or “Lead a team of finance managers to educate clients on investment strategies.”
+You can try statements like, “collaborated with a team of designers to create targeted advertisements” or “led a team of finance managers to educate clients on investment strategies.”
 Direct statements like these define what your role was in your past job.
 If applicable, try to include terms from the job description to show that you have the relevant abilities.

-Don’t: Use cliches or idioms, such as phrases like “team player,” “hard worker” or “detail-oriented” unless they are keywords from the job description to show that you have the relevant abilities.

 Also, consider avoiding too much industry-specific language or jargon.
-Sometimes, the person reading your resume may be unfamiliar with certain terms if they work in human resources or are doing an initial read-through before passing candidates to the hiring manager.
+Sometimes, the person reading your resume may be unfamiliar with certain terms if they work in human resources or are reviewing potential candidates before sending their resumes to the hiring manager.

 6. Applicant tracking systems